 A faulty compass function is difficult to detect by onboard means.
 Therefore a routine service is recommended.
 Often certain service intervals are laid down in the national regulations.
-According to German BSH regulations an inspection of the compass is necessary every two years.
-The correct function will be certified by the BSH authorized compass work shop by the official BSH test label stuck on the compass bowl.
-A certificate will be issued alternatevely.
+According to German BSH regulations an inspection of the compass is necessary every year year for passenger and every five years for freight vessels.
+The correct function will be certified by the BSH authorized compass work shop by the official BSH test certificate.
 If the compass service was carried out by a foreign and not BSH authorized work shop (because the vessel has not called a German port) the certificate issued can be sent to the BSH for acceptance.
 A preliminary functional test with oboard means is described below in chapter "Friction Error and Swirl Error Test".
 This should be carried out from time to time.
 A positive result is not be understood as guarantee for a reliable operation but in case of a negative result the compass should be immediately replaced with the spare compass and sent to a qualified compass workshop.